CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

 ##### SIMPLE

-This is the default if `resultFormat` is not passed.
 The output fields from language detection will output fields as described by [Standard Processing](#standard-processing) or [Multi-Field Processing](#multi-field-processing) depending on if `fieldSpecs` was passed.

 ##### COMPLEX